Tastefully designed luxury with a personal touch

-- Thick double (perhaps even tripple) glassed windows ensue you have a good night's sleep even with the buzzing flow of traffic on Gran Via outside.
+- Thick double (perhaps tripple) glassed windows ensure you have a good night's sleep even with the buzzing flow of traffic on Gran Via outside.

 - The tasteful and discreet design of Jaime Beriestain sets the perfect tone from the first impression in the lobby to the design details of the rooms.